junwuxgi/junwuxgi.github.io/research.md

 ## RL, Multi-Agent Learning Algorithm and Framework

 1. Off-policy and on-policy RL Algoirthms and Framework
-2. Cooperated and competive multi-Agent learning algorithm and framework
+2. Cooperated and competive multi-agent learning algorithm and framework

 Preference Learning
 -------------------